Private 1st Class George C. Beebe (1919–1944)

 The success of the Omaha invasion depended on quick seizure of these draws.
 The Yanks expected to be able to drive their trucks and tanks off the beach through these gaps only three hours after the first wave.
 The Germans, of course, also recognized the importance of the draws and were prepared to defend them resolutely.

-H-Hour was 0630 hours, with armor from the 741st Tank Battalion preceding four companies from the 16th Infantry Regiment scheduled to land at precisely 0631.
+H-Hour was 0630 hours, with armor from the 741st Tank Battalion scheduled to land first.
+Four companies from the 16th Infantry Regiment were scheduled to land at precisely 0631.
 Private 1st Class Beebe’s Company “E” was assigned to the sector designated Easy Red, with the objective of taking the St. Laurent (E-1) Draw.
-The actual landings at Omaha Beach did not go as planned.
-The naval and aerial bombardments did little damage to the German positions, nor did they effectively clear many of the beach obstacles and landmines.
-Much of the supporting armor and artillery sank offshore.

-In his book The Dead and Those About to Die: D-Day: The Big Red One at Omaha Beach, John C. McManus wrote that Companies “E” and “F”
+In his book, The Dead and Those About to Die: D-Day: The Big Red One at Omaha Beach, John C. McManus wrote that Companies “E” and “F”

-were supposed to touch down together at the exact same moment in the least-defended portion of the beach […] With the exception of one boat, they landed haphazardly between ten and fifteen minutes later, from 0640 to 0645, an average of about a thousand yards too far to the left, at Fox Green, right in the kill zone between [German fortifications] WN-62 and WN-61. […] Five E Company boats touched down in the middle of Fox Green, in the shadow of the E-3 [Colleville] draw.
+were supposed to touch down together at the exact same moment in the least-defended portion of the beach […] With the exception of one boat, they landed haphazardly between ten and fifteen minutes later, from 0640 to 0645, an average of about a thousand yards too far to the left, at Fox Green, right in the kill zone between [German strongpoints] WN-62 and WN-61. […] Five E Company boats touched down in the middle of Fox Green, in the shadow of the E-3 [Colleville] draw.
 Indeed, as a group, they could scarcely have landed at a worse spot or in a more vulnerable posture.

 McManus wrote that “Throughout the morning, small groups of soldiers found weak spots in the German defenses and advanced inland,” often with the support of gunfire from the handful of tanks that made it to the beach as well as destroyers offshore.
 They neutralized the German positions one by one.